Freeway Face-Off: Fan reaction

-While the Freeway Face-off is not as renowned as other NHL rivalries, Western Conference hockey fans know the rivalry to be intense.
-The Kings were the first NHL team in Southern California, brought in by the six-team expansion of 1967–68.
-The Kings' success of the late 1980s and early 1990s, largely due to the arrival of Wayne Gretzky in 1988, helped spike interest in hockey in Los Angeles, also spawning the growth of inline hockey in the area.
-The Ducks, formerly known the Mighty Ducks of Anaheim, came into the League for the 1993–94 season along with the Florida Panthers.
-With the Kings having been in existence for 26 years before the Ducks arrived, many saw the Ducks as taking away from the Kings' fanbase and attention in the local market.
-The Ducks' arrival in nearby Orange County brought new fans to the Southern California hockey scene, creating rivalry between the two teams and their fans.
-Many Kings fans who were disillusioned with the team's troubles after their 1993 Stanley Cup Finals appearance, and later with the imprisonment of former owner Bruce McNall, became Ducks fans.
-However, both teams have large, loyal fanbases.
+The Kings were the first NHL team in Southern California, brought in by the 1967 NHL expansion.
+The Kings' success of the late 1980s and early 1990s, largely due to the arrival of Wayne Gretzky in 1988, helped spike interest in ice hockey in Los Angeles, also spawning the growth of inline hockey in the area.
+The Ducks, formerly known as the Mighty Ducks of Anaheim, came into the League for the 1993–94 season along with the Florida Panthers.
+With the Kings in existence for 26 years before the Ducks arrived, many saw the Ducks as taking away from the Kings' fanbase and attention in the local market.
+The Ducks' arrival in nearby Orange County brought new fans to the Southern California ice hockey scene, creating rivalry between the two teams and their fans.

 The rivalry is also known for local bragging rights, pitting big-city Los Angeles against its southern neighbor Orange County, which is more suburban.
-Crypto.com Arena and Honda Center are less than an hour apart via local freeways; many Kings fans fill Honda Center in great numbers, but numerous Ducks fans also make the short trip up the freeway to Staples Center as well.
+Crypto.com Arena and Honda Center are less than an hour apart via local freeways; many Kings fans fill Honda Center in great numbers, but numerous Ducks fans also make the short trip up the freeway to Crypto.com Arena as well.
 In recent years, crowds at both venues are quite diverse due to both teams' recent successes.